PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 # Make outbound HTTP requests

-In the previous examples, we focused on catching inbound HTTP requests and manipulating the response.
-Next, we'll use an action step to make an outbound request from our workflow.

-This example will take  **2 - 3 minutes** and will cover how to:
+In the previous examples, we focused on catching inbound HTTP requests and manipulating the workflow response.
+Next, let's add an action step to make an outbound request from our workflow.
+This example builds on the workflow created in [previous sections](/quickstart/) and will cover how to:

 - Use the **GET Request** action to make an HTTP request from your workflow
+- Use the **Send Test Event** button to test the workflow
-- Test the workflow and inspect the step exports
+- Inspect the action exports and pass them to another step
-- Return data exported by the **GET Request** step in the custom HTTP response

 First, click on the **+** sign between the trigger and code steps to bring up the step menu.